-The services are based on the Morriston site in a single storey building below the main hospital:
+The services are based at Morriston Hospital in a single storey building below the main hospital:

 Address: Old Personnel Building